Suzanne is a creative artist from Australia who does her best to fulfill her dream of travelling the world!

 This year’s exhibition operated layouts in HO/OO and N Gauges.
-This refers to the scale of the models compared to real life items, as well as the distance between the tracks at which the trains travel on.
+This refers to the scale of the models compared to real-life items, as well as the distance between the tracks on which the trains travel.
 A HO scale is 1/87, which means that an 870mm high object would be only 10mm high.

 Further details on this year’s model railways include: